Diocese of Duluth

 MARCH FOR LIFE: The annual March for Life in the Twin Cities is scheduled for Jan.
 22. The Diocese of Duluth will be sponsoring buses to the event.
 Registration and additional information are available here.

 MEN’S CONFERENCE: The annual diocesan Men's Conference, featuring speaker Trent Horn, is scheduled for Saturday, March 4, from 9 a.m. to 4 p.m. at Marshall School in Duluth.
-Further details and online registration are available here.
+More information on the schedule and the speakers for the Conference can be found here.

 WOMEN’S CONFERENCE: The annual diocesan Women’s Conference is scheduled for March 11 from 9 a.m. to 5 p.m. at Marshall School in Duluth.
 The featured speaker is Jennifer Fulwiler, a convert from atheism to Catholicism who is a best-selling author and host of the “The Jennifer Fulwiler Show” on SiriusXM.
-Registration available here.
+More information on the schedule and the speakers here.

 RITE OF ELECT: The Rite of Elect is scheduled for Sunday, March 5, at 2:30 p.m. at the Cathedral of Our Lady of the Rosary in Duluth.